omar-a-007/cs110-chatroom/README.md

 ## View Frontend

 Navigate to: http://localhost:3000
-Ports can be customized in `client/constants` and `server/constants` \\
+Ports can be customized in `client/constants` and `server/constants`

-Make sure you adjust the related port as they rely on each other.
+Make sure you adjust the related port as they rely on each other

 ## Info

-I completed the project using using websockets, thus both a server and client server are required to be running.
-Environment variables can be found in the client/server constants folder (for setting port, etc) The design style is heavily inspired by discord.
+Design style inspired by Discord

+Sleek ChatRooms that use WebSockets (socket.io), allowing for lightning fast communication with anyone in the world!
+Multiple rooms are supported
+More features coming soon ✨

 ### Known Issues:
 /login and /signup